Humancyyborg/solana-raydium-volume-bot/README.md

 The Solana Raydium Volume Bot is a sophisticated tool to facilitate volume transactionson Raydium dex on the Solana blockchain.
 This script is ideal for users seeking to streamline complex transaction processes while maximizing performance.

+We're building advanced DEX bots for the community to support our mission at Cortex in advancing stem cell therapies and seizure prediction technologies for epilepsy treatment.
+By participating in our presale, you'll gain early access to these bots and receive full setup support.
+Join us in revolutionizing epilepsy treatment and be part of our journey!

+For more details, join our Discord at [Core Dex Community](https://discord.gg/AWDgU4WCwV)

 ## Initial Setup

 To successfully set up and activate the Solana Volume Bot, please adhere to the following procedures.